xia0/laserweb_plotter_overcut/README.md

-# Laserweb overcut script for plotters
+# Laserweb overcut script for cutters

-Could not find a way to define an overcut on Laserweb for vinyl cutting so here's a simple script to modify the GCode output.
+There's no way to define an overcut on Laserweb for vinyl cutting so here's a simple script to modify the GCode output.

 ## Usage
 python overcut.py [input file] [float overcut distance] [output file]